-SOUTH CAROLINA, USA — As cases of the coronavirus rise, hospitals around the country continue to feel the affects with some now having to divert patients to other facilities.
+SOUTH CAROLINA, USA — As cases of the coronavirus rise, hospitals around the country continue to feel the effects with some now having to divert patients to other facilities.

 Despite this, on Tuesday, Prisma Health, Lexington Medical Center and the Medical University of South Carolina (MUSC) said they are not having to divert patients at this time.